naugtur/xhr/README.md

 Specify the method the [`XMLHttpRequest`][3] should be opened
     with.
 Passed to [`xhr.open`][2]

+### `options.cors`

+Specify whether this is a cross domain request.
+Used in IE<10
+    to use `XDomainRequest` instead of `XMLHttpRequest`.
+If not specified the library will pick `XDomainRequest` if the uri has a protocol.

 ### `options.data`

 Pass in data to be send across the [`XMLHttpRequest`][3].